mul14/csharp-challenges2/README.md

 - Main program in [`ChallengeApp/Program.cs`](ChallengeApp/Program.cs).
 - Import other class to `Program.cs`

-> If you have any questions, don't hesitate ask us via Slack.
+> If you have any questions, don't hesitate ask us.